alejoduque/dronetones/Drone-Sound.md

 ## Drones Tracking People.
 People Tracking Drones

-A poetic statement enacted at the open fields against 'drone' and surveillance technologies as they are being enforced today by so many governments of terror.
+A poetic statement enacted at the open fields against 'drone' and surveillance technologies as they are being enforced today by so many governments of fear and terror.

-We resist drone/UAV technologies of war and all the surveillance and control enforced through them by governments of fear and terror.
+We resist drone/UAV technologies of war and all the surveillance and control.
 To keep the spirit of being able to fight against the army, we better train ourselves on the techniques of "Bringing Down Drones With Stones".
 During the performance, the public is asked to bring down a radio controlled plane with whatever they can find at hand (water bottles, shoes, toilette paper, rocks, water, sticks were seen flying).

 A participatory performance to acknowledge those who have died -so far- under the coward "drone wars".
 Estimates of those killed in strikes between 2004 and early 2013 range from around 2000 to around 3000 deaths in Pakistan.